 - Peer Review/Recommendations: The applicant must submit with his or her application for certification, the names of seven (7) separate individual references, none of which may be related to or associated with the applicant in the practice of law by way of partnership or any other professional association.
 The OSBA will forward the appropriate recommendation forms to the seven (7) references.
 A minimum of five (5) completed reference forms must be returned to the OSBA for the application to be considered complete.
 If more than five (5) references are returned to the OSBA, the board may consider all of the references completed and returned.
-Persons recommending applicants for specialty certification must themselves demonstrate a familiarity with the competence of the applicant in the field of Estate Planning, Trust & Probate Law.
-References must come from attorneys already certified in Estate Planning, Trust & Probate Law, sitting judges, magistrates or from an attorney who meets the "substantial involvement" requirement and who are familiar with the applicant's competency in the specialty.
-The Specialty Board reserves the right to reject recommendations and request additional recommendations not listed by the applicant.
-The recommendations in regard to thereto shall be forms created by the Association, or Specialty Board for such purposes. - 5.4 Written Examination: The applicant must pass a written examination of suitable length and complexity.
-The examination shall test the knowledge and skills of the substantive and procedural law in the specialty area and include professional responsibility and ethics as it relates to the particular specialty area.
-The areas of inquiry will include, but are not necessarily limited to: - (1) Estate Planning - (2) Ohio Trust, Estate and Guardianship Administration - (3) Taxes - (4) Professional Responsibility
+Persons recommending applicants for specialty certification must themselves demonstrate a familiarity with the competence of the applicant in the field of Elder law.
+References must come from attorneys already certified in Elder law, sitting judges, magistrates or from an attorney who meets the "substantial involvement" requirement and who are familiar with the applicant's competency in the specialty.
+The Specialty Board reserves the right to reject recommendations and request additional recommendations.
+The recommendations in regard to thereto shall be forms created by the Association, or Specialty Board for such purposes. - 5.4 Written Examination: The applicant shall make a satisfactory showing of competence in elder law by successfully completing a written examination.
+The examination will be practical and designed to demonstrate special knowledge, skills, and proficiency in the services that make up elder law, the ethical rules of special concern to elder law attorneys, special knowledge of the aging process, the aging network and its resources and recognition of the need to obtain, or refer the client for, advice on medical, social work and financial matters.